 Remember, too, that as your business grows, your most important sales metrics are likely to change.
 It’s important to create and revisit your sales goals frequently to determine what sales metrics move the needle most at a given time.

 Tip: We measured various of the above metrics to create a data trends guide.
-Check it out below.Sales Engagement Data Trends for Sales Managers to Know Going Into 2022Looking at hundreds of millions of tracked email activity over the past year, this ebook is filled with our top studies & findings to help your sales team accelerate results in 2022.
+Check it out below.Sales Engagement Data Trends from 3+ Million Sales ActivitiesLooking at millions of tracked email activity over the past few years, this ebook is filled with our top studies and findings to help sales teams accelerate results.

 Sales Activity Metrics

 As important as it is to track sales metrics that speak to your team’s output — that is, their measurable results — it’s also vital that sales teams track their own activity.

 Tracking sales activity helps sales teams determine how much of their time gets dedicated to effective sales activities.
 It sheds light on which activities or processes make the biggest difference throughout the sales process.